ngruychev/finite-craft/README.md

 ## Roadmap and known bugs

-Don't fucking resize the browser window. _Just please don't_.

 Don't try to directly drop items from the sidebar onto other items on the workspace.
 Place them both on the workspace, and combine them there.

 Don't play this on a phone, over there it's for looking only.

-My bad for all of those.
+My bad for of those.
 One day they'll get fixed.
 I wrote this in under 48h in between actual work, personal life, and avoiding a sleep schedule like the plague.
 I mean, what do you expect?